 Yep, chickens can eat lemon leaves.
 If you have lemon trees on your property (or other citrus fruit trees), then your chickens are totally fine to get into them.

-Lemons are absolutely a healthy snack choice for your chickens.
+Lemons are a healthy snack choice for your chickens.
 Assuming you are feeding lemons sparingly and in moderation, your chickens will enjoy a boost in their immune system from the vitamin C and other antioxidants packed into lemons.

 The table below, courtesy of the USDA FoodData Center, has a breakdown of the nutritional analysis based on a serving size of 1 lemon wedge (8g).